trevismd/permutations-stats/README.md

 > Brunner, E. and Munzel, U. (2000), The Nonparametric Behrens‐Fisher Problem:
 > Asymptotic Theory and a Small‐Sample Approximation.
 Biom.
 J., 42: 17-25.
 > doi:10.1002/(SICI)1521-4036(200001)42:1<17::AID-BIMJ17>3.0.CO;2-U

+> Friedman, M. (1937).
+"The Use of Ranks to Avoid the Assumption of
+> Normality Implicit in the Analysis of Variance."
+> Journal of the American Statistical Association 32(200): 675-701.